What Is an Allergy?

-The most reliable and common test for allergies is a skin test.
-This simple, in office procedure introduces a very small amount of a specific allergen or allergens selected by the allergist based on your medical history.
+The most common and reliable test for allergies is a skin test, also known as a skin prick test.
+This simple, in office procedure introduces a minute amount of a specific allergen or allergens selected by the allergist based on your medical history and assessment of your symptoms.
 The allergen is introduced through an indention or “prick” on the surface of the skin.
 The results are available within minutes allowing your allergist to develop a treatment plan immediately.

 A skin test is a simple procedure that is best described as tiny pricks that are made on the surface of the skin on your back.
 The pricks are conducted with a small device, similar to a plastic toothpick.
 The device contains small amounts of common allergens.
 The skin is lightly punctured on the surface with a tiny amount of the allergen.
 If you are allergic to an allergen, a small mosquito bite-like bump will appear.